 One-Week Summer Program

 The MPulse Organ Institute is a one-week intensive for high school, undergraduate, and graduate students seeking to sharpen, expand, and reinvigorate their musical and technical skills at the organ.
-Participants will have access to a variety of pipe organs, including the Silbermann-inspired Fisk mechanical action organ at the Music building and the iconic Aeolian-Skinner at Hill Auditorium.
+Participants will have access to a variety of pipe organs, including the Silberman-inspired Fisk mechanical actions organ at the Music building.
 Students will participate in group private lessons, masterclasses, workshops on topics such as service playing, improvisation, audition preparation, and organ maintenance.
 All sessions will be led by University of Michigan Organ faculty and guest clinicians.
-The Institute will conclude with two student recitals on Friday at the School of Music and on the 2022 Richards Fowkes organ at St. Andrew’s Episcopal Church.
+The institute will conclude with two student recitals on Friday at the School of Music and Hill Auditorium.

 Non-Refundable Application Fee: $75